Zaydiscool777/ioccc/mkiocccentry/ws/remarks.md

 i thought out of the _BOX_ for this one...

+I'm not sure if this obscuration technique has been used before.

 ### Other remarks

 Try to see how you can create a box with only three edges.
 Hint: it has something to do with the board being an array rather than a matrix.
 Also, you can input numbers bigger than 8, and it will still work.
-If you are stuck on how to play, try compiling `good.c`.
+If you are stuck on how to play, try compiling `good.c`, and looking at its source code.

 Sadly, I can't be sure if it fully works.
 Not like anyone wants to play a game invented a long time ago for an hour.